fcorbelli/zpaqfranz/README.md

 **Why is it no longer developed?
 Why should I use your fork?**

-Because mr. Mahoney is now retired and no longer supports it (he... run!)
+Because Dr. Mahoney is now retired and no longer supports it (he... run!)

 **Why should I trust?
 It will be one of 1000 other programs that silently fail and give problems**